OpenCSGs/csghub-installer/docker-compose/README.md

 3. The space and registry related configurations in .env can be ignored without Kubernetes cluster.
 The configuration for integration with the existing Kubernetes cluster can be found in following [section](#Configure-kubernetes).
 4. Run the `startup.sh` script.
 Once all services are started, you can visit the self-deployed CSGHub service at `http://[SERVER_DOMAIN]`.
 If SERVER_PORT not 80 default, please visit by adding `:[SERVER_PORT]`.
 5. Once CSGHub instance startup, you can login with default admin account with `root/Root@1234`.
+6. You can access backend async task panel with `/temporal-ui` and default admin account is `admin/Admin@1234`

 ### Notes